facebook/openbmc-linux/Documentation/virt/kvm/arm/hyp-abi.rst

     x3 = x1's value when entering the next payload (arm64)
     x4 = x2's value when entering the next payload (arm64)

-  Mask all exceptions, disable the MMU, move the arguments into place (arm64 only), and jump to the restart address while at HYP/EL2.
+  Mask all exceptions, disable the MMU, clear I+D bits, move the arguments into place (arm64 only), and jump to the restart address while at HYP/EL2.
   This hypercall is not expected to return to its caller.

 Any other value of r0/x0 triggers a hypervisor-specific handling, which is not documented here.